JOHNSON : Liverpool, Cheshire, Stoke-on-Trent and Wolverhampton

 Frederick Johnson, aged 70, sailmaker, place of birth ‘Foreign’

 (Whielding’s Row, also recorded as Whieldon's Row, was in the vicinity of present-day Old Whieldon Road, just below the bridge across the Trent and Mersey Canal.)

-Michael Frederick Johnson died at Whieldon’s Row on 22 October 1850, aged 79.
-The death certificate gives his occupation as a provisions dealer.
+The Johnsons' son Charles died at Whieldon's Row in February 1845, aged 28; followed by his father Michael Frederick Johnson, who died here on 22 October 1850, aged 79.
+The death certificate gives Michael Frederick's occupation as a provisions dealer.
 His daughter Mary Walker, of Wharf Street, Shelton, was present at his death, the cause of which was unknown.
 He was buried on 26 October in a common grave in area 'D' of St Peter's churchyard, Stoke-on-Trent.